You are here

-For SRCA clients, a determination to pay compensation for household services is made under subsection 29(2) of SRCA and must be made in writing.
-SRCA clients with eligibility under the 1930 Act or 1971 Act may be assessed for household services through section 124(5) of the SRCA.
-Their eligibility applies from 1 December 1988 (through the transitional provisions), which is the date of the commencement of the SRCA.
+For DRCA clients, a determination to pay compensation for household services is made under subsection 29(2) of DRCA and must be made in writing.
+DRCA clients with eligibility under the 1930 Act or 1971 Act may be assessed for household services through section 124(5) of the DRCA.
+Their eligibility applies from 1 December 1988 (through the transitional provisions), which is the date of the commencement of the DRCA.

 A determination to approve or deny compensation for household services may be made by a delegate of the MRCC at the APS 5 level or above.

 In all cases, a formal determination must be sent to the client whenever a decision is made to approve or extend a household services approval, or reject the claim.
 The determination letter must address all matters relevant to the claim and clearly explain the reasons for the determination and the issues that have been considered.
 Issues that must be considered are outlined in section 7.2 of this Guide.

 The determination provides the legislative authority for services to be paid.
 Without a current determination in place, invoices for services cannot be legally paid.